SimulatedGREG/electron-vue/docs/getting_started.md

 # Getting Started
-**NOTICE**

- electron-vue was built using node `v5.10.0` as electron `v1.0.1` uses this, but in most cases all dependencies should work fine on newer versions.
-I strongly recommend you use the same version of electron's node and your local instance of node.
-This helps prevent potential issues related to installing native npm modules needing to be built against electron. [**More info.**](http://electron.atom.io/docs/tutorial/using-native-node-modules/)

- You can check your node version by running `node -v`.
-If you need to change your node version, then I'd recommend using [creationix/nvm](https://github.com/creationix/nvm/blob/master/README.markdown).

 ## Scaffolding
 This boilerplate was built as a template for [vue-cli](https://github.com/vuejs/vue-cli) and includes options to customize your final scaffolded app.